-After you complete on your purchase, we will set up your Direct Debit.
+After you move into your home we will set up your Direct Debit.
 You will receive written confirmation of this from our Direct Debit partner Allpay.
-It is your responsibility to ensure payment is made as required until the Direct Debit has been set up.
+It is your responsibility to make sure payment is made as required until the Direct Debit has been set up.